113ll3/Ibmclouddocscli/idt/commands.md

 {: #dockerfile-run}

 * Dockerfile for the run container.
-* If you intend to run with several containers, this should be a Compose file.
+* If you intend to run with several containers, use a Compose file.
 * To use multiple compose files, surround a comma-delimited list of the file names with double quotation marks.
 * Usage: `ibmcloud dev run --dockerfile-run [/path/to/Dockerfile]`
 * Usage: `ibmcloud dev run --dockerfile-run "/path/to/compose/file, /path/to/another/compose/file, ..."`